2026 TripAdvisor Travelers’ Choice: Nile Cruisers ranks among the top 10% of experiences worldwide.

 Who was Tutankhamun?

 King Tut was the greatest of the monarchs, and his coronation happened when he was 8 years old.
 He was succeeded to the throne under the leadership of his penultimate pharaoh, Ay, who must have been his relative.
 The Tomb of King Tutankhamun is so widely famous among people because of the mystery and myths it holds within it.
-It is believed that anyone who tried to enter the TombTomb, and touch or open the sarcophagus died untimely, including the great excavators and archaeologists George Herbert and Howard Carter.
+It is believed that anyone who tried to enter the tomb, and touch or open the sarcophagus died untimely, including the great excavators and archaeologists George Herbert and Howard Carter.

-Tutankhamun’s TombTomb was buried under debris for several years until it was rediscovered in 1914 by Theodore Davis from the Valley of the Kings.
+Tutankhamun was buried under debris for several years until it was rediscovered in 1914 by Theodore Davis from the Valley of the Kings.
 The rediscovery alone took 9 years, starting in 1905 and ending in 1914.

-The Tutankhamun Tomb –
+Why The Tutankhamun Tomb

-The Tutankhamun Tomb is widely famous because of several reasons.
-Let us read some facts that highlight the Tomb of King Tut and why you should not miss this destination when you book your Egypt Tour package.
+The Tutankhamun tomb is widely famous because of several reasons.
+Let us read some facts that highlight the tomb and why you should not miss this destination when you book your Egypt tour packages.

-4. The low elevation and positioning of the TombTomb saved King Tut’s sarcophagus from several floods and debris; not a single piece of debris could enter his sarcophagus.
+4. The low elevation and positioning of the tomb saved King Tut’s sarcophagus from several floods and debris; not a single piece of debris could enter his sarcophagus.
 His sarcophagus got buried until it was revived and rediscovered years later.

-Embellishments in the Tutankhamun Tomb –
+Embellishments in the Tutankhamun Tomb

 1. King Tut’s Tomb is marked with seals inscribed with Egyptian hieroglyphic texts indicating King Tut’s services towards God.
 It is believed that this helped the deceased on his journey toward heaven.

-2. The burial place in the TombTomb is surrounded by walls painted with several images on a yellow background.
-The image on the East wall displays Tutankhamun’s funeral procession, and the North wall shows Ay’s coronation of King Tut as the successor to the Egyptian throne.
+2. The burial place in the Tomb is surrounded by walls painted with several images on a yellow background.
+The image on the East wall displays Tutankhamun’s funeral procession, and the north wall shows Ay’s coronation of King Tut as the successor to the Egyptian throne.

-3. The South wall displays King Anubis, Hathor, and Isis and the West wall depicts 12 baboons that were believed to carry the KIng’s soul to the netherworld.
+3. The South wall displays King Anubis, Hathor, and Isis, and the West wall depicts 12 baboons that were believed to carry the KIng’s soul to the netherworld.

-4. All these paintings and scriptures are inspired by the Amarna period during which King Tut ruled Egypt.
+4. All these paintings and scriptures are inspired by the Amarna period, during which King Tut ruled Egypt.

-Where to find the TombTomb?
+Where to find the tomb?

 Valley of the Kings